vidhichadha2507/restaurant-website/README.md

 git checkout -b "NewBranchName"
 ```

 You can now make your changes locally!
-Once you are done making all your changes, you can now push code and make a pull request.
+Once you are done making all your changes, you can now push the code and make a pull request.
 Checkout this [website](https://www.freecodecamp.org/news/writing-good-commit-messages-a-practical-guide/) to see how to write good commit messages.
 ```
 git commit -m "Commit Message" git push -u origin <YourBranchName>
 ```

-## Steps to making a pull request
+## Steps to make a pull request

-You can now update your branch from your local copy, and push it!.
+You can now update your branch from your local copy and push it!

 ![Imgur](https://imgur.com/mGJHc3J.jpg)

 # Code review process

-The maintainers of restaurant-website will look at Pull Requests and carry out merging of the requests.
+The maintainers of restaurant-website will look at pull requests and carry out merging of the requests.

-## Don't forgot to give a ⭐ to the repo, if you learned something!
+## Don't forget to give a ⭐ to the repo, if you learned something!